 In the landmark case of Obergefell v.
-Hodges, 2015, the Supreme Court upheld the rights of same sex couples to marry in all 50 states.
-This important Supreme Court eliminated many of the challenges that previously made estate planning for same-sex couples a complicated and time consuming process.
-With the new law, same-sex couples interested in estate planning now have access to the same estate planning tools that had been available hetrosexual couples, and can take advantage of the same tax treatment before the internal revenue service.
-In the world of estate planning law this was a game changed and a historic event for the LGTBQ community.
+Hodges, 2015, the Supreme Court upheld the rights of same-sex couples to marry in all 50 states.
+This important Supreme Court eliminated many of the challenges that previously made estate planning for same-sex couples a complicated and time-consuming process.
+With the new law, same-sex couples interested in estate planning now have access to the same estate planning tools that had been available heterosexual couples and can take advantage of the same tax treatment before the internal revenue service.
+In the world of estate planning law, this was a game changed and a historic event for the LGTBQ community.

 To ensure you and your partner are covered in the event of a death or period of incapacity, there are some a few estate planning documents you need to to have prepared to make sure you are covered.

 A Last Will and Testament: A last will and testament is a written document with instructions for the distribution of an individual’s assets after death.
 Without a will, your partner will not automatically inherit anything from your estate if you are not married.

 Living Will: Having a living will and/or healthcare power of attorney is important for couples in a domestic partnership.
 Unless you are legally married, your partner will have no authority to make decisions on your medical treatment.
 A written document that states you do not wish to be kept alive by artificial means when the illness or injury is terminal

 Health Care Power of Attorney: A legal document appointing someone to act as one’s agent to make health care decisions for you should you become incapacitated.

 Durable Power of Attorney: A durable power of attorney will allow your partner to handle financial decisions in the event you become injured or disabled.